gurverm/mit-ds-algo/Lecture 1/test.md

 ## Problem

-What is a computational problem? - inputs - outputs
+What is a computational problem?
+* inputs
+* outputs

 ## Algorithm

-What is an algorithm? - a method for solving a problem.
+What is an algorithm?
+* A method for solving a problem.
 In other words it is a function that maps each input to a siongle output.

 For birthday problem:
+* maintain record

-- maintain record - interview students in some order - check if birthday is in record -if so return pair - else add new student to record return no pair
+* interview students in some order
+*.1* check if birthday is in record
+*.2* if so return pair
+*.1* else add new student to record
+* return no pair